motebus/ultrabook/Ultranet Apps/fBuilder/qrun.md

 - Keep watching to see whether your flow works(ex:by tg,ioc,etc) even after you've logged out of fbuilder/shutdown your pc

-- Always Remeber to logout fbuidler!!!
+## Always Remeber to logout fbuidler after using!!!